 Jeff is focused on the issues that matter to you!
 He defends the Constitution, including the 2nd Amendment, and always puts the People first!

 Fiscal Responsibility: I believe every expenditure should be scrutinized for its value to the taxpayers.
-The state budget for fiscal year 2017-2018 eliminated unnecessary bureaucracy to put more money into roads.
-We paid down millions of dollars in debt while increasing funding for local government and schools.
+I continue to work to eliminate unnecessary bureaucracy to put more money into roads.
+We’ve paid down millions of dollars in debt while increasing funding for local government and schools.
 I will continue to scrutinize government spending to ensure that the state government lives within its means.

 Addressing Mental Health Issues: Before coming to Lansing, Macomb County was losing funds under a plan to redistribute mental health funding across the state.
 I fought to restore $5 million to Macomb County Community Mental Health.
+Additionally, the Michigan House has made improving mental health services in our state a priority, and through the House C.A.R.E.S.
+Taskforce, we passed legislation to address issues with delivery of services to those in our mental health community.
 I will continue fighting to ensure that our most vulnerable population receives the services they need!

 Government Accountability: I serve the People, NOT the other way around!
 The House passed bipartisan legislation to provide greater government transparency by making the governor’s office subject to the Freedom of Information Act (FOIA) and creating a disclosure system for the Legislature.
 We in Lansing should follow the same rules of transparency that local government has followed for years.